The Construction of Space Shuttle Launch Complex 39-B

 Page 8: Of Stub Clusters and Stair Towers.
 Of Heavy Pipes, and Framing Steel.
 And Hinge Columns, too.

-And this might be our very best image of the RSS's
+And this is our very-best image of the RSS's

 bones, of its yet-to-be-covered-up